benders5e/benders5e/earthbender.md

 ### Lavabending

 #### Melting Earth
-Beginning when you choose this specialization at 5th level, you can melt a 5 foot-square area of the ground within your range into lava, provided it is earth.
+Beginning when you choose this specialization at 5th level, you can melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
 Once the lava is produced, it slowly hardens due to the exposure to the air.
 This amount of time is determined for each type of earth (no more than once per encounter) and takes 1d6 rounds (starting at the end of your turn).
 Any creature standing in the lava takes X fire damage ...

 #### Volcanic Rock